pulsar-labs/site/content/_index.md

 title: "Home"
 menu: "main"
 weight: 1
-description: "Pulsar Labs specializes in engineering bespoke IoT solutions and offers expert commercial consultation services for various industries."
+description: "Pulsar Labs specialises in engineering bespoke IoT solutions and offers expert commercial consultation services for various industries."
 ---

 Welcome to Pulsar Labs, where we specialise in engineering bespoke IoT solutions and offer expert commercial consultation services tailored to the unique needs of various industries.